-Remuneration details regarding other senior executives only include remunerations paid during the period in which each individual has been a member of the Executive Management Team.
+Remuneration details regarding other senior executives only include remunerations paid during the period in which each individual has been a senior executive.
 At the end of the year, other senior executives consisted of 6 (5) people, of whom 2 (2) were women and 4 (3) were men.
-For further information regarding the composition of Company management and changes during the year, see page 47.
+For further information regarding the composition of Company management and changes during the year, see page 47 of the company's annual report.